 You don’t have to be an elite member to reserve EMS seats.
 However, it will cost you anywhere from $30-90 depending on the flight.
 Obviously, JetBlue charges more for these seats on longer flights.

-One of the perks of being Mosaic is the ability to reserve these seats with points.
-For our SEA – LGB route it only costs 400 miles for a middle EMS seat and 500 miles for an aisle/window EMS seat.
+One of the perks of being Mosaic (JetBlue’s highest loyalty status) is the ability to reserve these seats with points.
+For our SEA – LGB route, it only cost 400 miles for a middle EMS seat and 500 miles for an aisle/window EMS seat.
 You’re basically getting a value of 10 cents per mile, which is pretty good for JetBlue miles.
-If you’re mosaic, you also have a higher likelihood of getting upgraded for free to an EMS seat.
+If you’re a Mosaic, you also have a higher likelihood of getting upgraded for free to an EMS seat.
 Since my wife and I were flying together, I decided to just use points to reserve our seats.

 You can always try to score a free upgrade, but obviously no guarantees.
 I have friends who have asked over twitter and been upgraded.
 It never hurts to ask.
 I also know people who don’t select seats and hope to get assigned an EMS seat when they arrive for the flight.
 However, this seems risky to me since you might end up with a middle seat.

-We chose to sit in the second row because we’re not a fan of bulkhead seats.
+We chose to sit in the second row because we’re not a fan of bulkhead seats since you don’t have storage space under the seat in front of you.
 There’s a screen built into each seat back in front of you and a remote on the armrest, which is a feature throughout the plane (including non-EMS seats).
 You can plug your own headphones in and watch several Direct TV channels or listen to satellite radio stations.

 The EMS seats have quite a bit of space.
 I am 5’7″ and could easily stretch out.
 My favorite thing about the additional space is when you’re using a laptop you have plenty of room.
 In normal economy seats, I find that my elbows are always bumping into my armrests.